raesene/kube_security_lab/Scenario Walkthroughs/ssh-to-get-secrets.md

 # SSH to Get Secrets
 This scenario begins with ssh access to a pod.
 The ssh credentials can be found in the scenario setup.
+This scenario is relevant for older clusters where service accounts still created secrets.

 There are a couple of ways you can approach this one.
 First up (for either approach) we get secrets
 1. `kubectl get po -n kube-system` will fail (user doesn't have those rights)